er1czz/element_nobility/README.md

 # Element Nobility
-### Element nobility index was proposed by Hedge et al 2018 and 2020 to quantify the reactivity of inorganic materials.
+- Element nobility index was proposed by Hedge et al 2018 and 2020 to quantify the reactivity of inorganic materials.
-### The index value was calculated based on their studies on the phase stability network.
+- Index value was calculated based on their studies on the phase stability network, inversely correlated to the element reactivity.
+Low value means high reactivity.
-### This code was part of the effort to predict stable phases in inorganic binary systems.
+- This content was derived from my project to predict stable phases in inorganic binary systems.

 ## Reference
 - Hegde, V. I., Aykol, M., Kirklin, S., & Wolverton, C. (2020).
 The phase stability network of all inorganic materials. <em>Science Advances</em>, 6(9), eaay5606.